dieortin/CongressWeb/README.md

 * RECAPTCHA_SECRET

 ### SSL Certificate
-A file containing the SSL certificate for the HTTPS server should be located in the 'sslcert' folder, with the name 'server.crt'.
+A file containing the SSL certificate for the HTTPS server should be located in the 'sslcert' folder, with the name 'cert.pem'.
 Another file containing the key for said certificate should be located in the same folder, with name 'key.pem'.